Posts

 Simon was a good fisherman.
 He and his brother, Andrew, had a nice comfortable business arrangement with their friends, John, and John’s brother, James.
 John had connections in Jerusalem, with the chief priests, for the sale of their catch, and at a good price.
 Simon hated being under Roman rule, but despite that, things were going well.

 Simon was born in Bethsadia.
-Bethsadia was a greek-roman pagan city.
-Once Simon’s business began to thrive and he had enough money, he moved his family to Capernaum, a city of his own people, a Jewish City.
+Bethsadia had a strong greek and roman cultural influence.
+Once Simon’s business began to thrive, and he had enough money, he moved his family to Capernaum, a city of his own people, a Jewish City.

 Then came Jesus and everything changed….